LuccaHellriegel/cgaa/SPECS.md

 1. **Diplomacy System**

-   - The `findNearbyCamps` method in DiplomatMenu is empty with a comment "This should be implemented"
    - Wave direction control UI exists but isn't fully connected to the actual wave targeting system

 2. **Audio System**